TheBoyMoe/learn-co-exercises/08-rails/review/41-50/50-devise-email-confirmation-demo/README.md

 ```

-We need to extend the `Devise::RegistrationsController`
+We need to extend the `Devise::RegistrationsController` since we're adding additional attributes to the user model

 ```ruby